epigen/enrichment_analysis/README.md

         - effect-size is presented by the x-axis position
         - overlap is presented by the dot size
     - group summary/overview
+        - two plots:
-        - the union of the top `{top_terms_n}` most significant terms per query, method, and database within a group is determined.
+            - top terms: the union of the top `{top_terms_n}` most significant terms per query, method, and database within a group is determined.
-        - their effect-size (effect) and statistical significance (adjp) are visualized as hierarchically clustered heatmaps, with statistical significance denoted by `\*` (PDF).
+            - specific terms: the union of statistically significant terms with the lowest average significance across all other groups is determined.
+This plot is empty if no statistically significant terms are found.
         - a hierarchically clustered bubble plot encoding both effect-size (color) and significance (size) is provided, with statistical significance denoted by `\*` (PNG).
         - all summary visualizations are configured to cap the values (`{adjp_cap}`/`{or_cap}`/`{nes_cap}`) to avoid shifts in the coloring scheme caused by outliers.
 - **results** (`{result_path}/enrichment_analysis`)